 Gaming Piece in Form of Cynocephalus Ape

 Many small ivory and faience baboons have been found in Middle Kingdom tombs.
 Some scholars believe they functioned as gaming pieces.
-Others argue that because images of baboons often appear on other protective objects—such as the "magic knife" nearby—the figures served as eternal guardians of the deceased.
+Others argue that because images of baboons often appear on other protective objects, the figures served as eternal guardians of the deceased.

 Charles Edwin Wilbour Fund